Chai Latte vs Dirty Chai: What's the Difference?

 PreparationSpiced black tea concentrate combined with steamed milk.
 No espresso involved.A standard chai latte with one or two shots of espresso added.

-Flavor ProfileWarm and spiced — cinnamon, cardamom, and ginger are usually most noticeableSpiced chai with a roasted espresso note
+Flavor ProfileWarm and spiced — cinnamon, cardamom, and ginger are usually most noticeableSpiced chai with a roasted espresso note layered on top

 Strengthmildmedium